 When the threat of domestic violence is looming large, getting a restraining order might be the best way to protect yourself and your children.
-The three types of protective orders that you can file in Texas include:
+There are three types of protective orders that you can file in Texas.

 Temporary Ex-Parte Protective Order